CloudLabs-MOC/AI-102-AIEngineer/Instructions/09-language-understanding-app.md

-# Exercise 01: Create a language understanding model with the Language service
+# Lab 01: Create a language understanding model with the Language service

 ### Estimated Duration: 60 Minutes